Smertig/banana/master/_sources/api/tg/types/update.rst.txt

    .. cpp:member:: integer_t update_id

    The update's unique identifier.
 Update identifiers start from a certain positive number and increase sequentially.
-This ID becomes especially handy if you're using Webhooks, since it allows you to ignore repeated updates or to restore the correct update sequence, should they get out of order.
+This identifier becomes especially handy if you're using webhooks, since it allows you to ignore repeated updates or to restore the correct update sequence, should they get out of order.
 If there are no new updates for at least a week, then identifier of the next update will be chosen randomly instead of sequentially.

    .. cpp:member:: optional_t<message_t> message

    Optional.
-New incoming message of any kind — text, photo, sticker, etc.
+New incoming message of any kind - text, photo, sticker, etc.

    .. cpp:member:: optional_t<message_t> edited_message

    Optional.
-New version of a message that is known to the bot and was edited
+New version of a message that is known to the bot and was edited.
+This update may at times be triggered by changes to message fields that are either unavailable or not actively used by your bot.

    .. cpp:member:: optional_t<message_t> channel_post

    Optional.
-New incoming channel post of any kind — text, photo, sticker, etc.
+New incoming channel post of any kind - text, photo, sticker, etc.

    .. cpp:member:: optional_t<message_t> edited_channel_post

    Optional.
-New version of a channel post that is known to the bot and was edited
+New version of a channel post that is known to the bot and was edited.
+This update may at times be triggered by changes to message fields that are either unavailable or not actively used by your bot.

+   .. cpp:member:: optional_t<message_reaction_updated_t> message_reaction

+   Optional.
+A reaction to a message was changed by a user.
+The bot must be an administrator in the chat and must explicitly specify "message_reaction" in the list of allowed_updates to receive these updates.
+The update isn't received for reactions set by bots.

+   .. cpp:member:: optional_t<message_reaction_count_updated_t> message_reaction_count

+   Optional.
+Reactions to a message with anonymous reactions were changed.
+The bot must be an administrator in the chat and must explicitly specify "message_reaction_count" in the list of allowed_updates to receive these updates.
+The updates are grouped and can be sent with delay up to a few minutes.

    .. cpp:member:: optional_t<inline_query_t> inline_query